mikelennnn/HeliBoard/README.md

 Before opening a new issue, be sure to check the following:
  - **Does the issue already exist?** Make sure a similar issue has not been reported by browsing [existing issues](https://github.com/HeliBorg/HeliBoard/issues?q=).
 Please search open and closed issues.
 In case of feature requests you could also check the [FAQ](https://github.com/HeliBorg/HeliBoard/wiki/FAQ) and [hidden features](https://github.com/HeliBorg/HeliBoard/wiki/9.-Hidden-features).
  - **Is the issue still relevant?** Make sure your issue is not already fixed in the latest version of HeliBoard.
- - **Is it a single topic?** If you want to suggest multiple things, open multiple issues.
+ - **Isssss it a single topic?** If you want to suggest multiple things, open multiple issues.
  - **Did you use the issue template?** It is important to make life of our kind contributors easier by avoiding issues that miss key information to their resolution.
  - **Is it written by a human?** Do not use LLMs or similar to generate issues.
 Having LLMs help with translation or similar is acceptable, but must be disclosed.
 See also [AI_USAGE.md](AI_USAGE.md)
 Note that issues that that ignore part of the issue template will likely get treated with very low priority, as often they are needlessly hard to read or understand (e.g. huge screenshots, not providing a proper description, or addressing multiple topics).
 Blatant violation of the guidelines may result in the issue getting closed.